petarstojkovski1/product_page/README.md

 ## Description

-Product Page is a React application that uses Material-UI for the UI components and Redux Toolkit for state management.
-The project is set up with Webpack for bundling, ESLint for linting, and Prettier for code formatting.
+A simple product page built with React, Redux Toolkit and MUI.

 ## Installation

 To install the dependencies, run:

-npm install
+`npm install`

 Scripts
 Here are the scripts available in this project:

 start: Starts the development server using Webpack.

+`npm run start`

 build: Builds the project for production using Webpack.

+`npm run build`

 lint: Lints the codebase using ESLint and fixes issues automatically.

+`npm run lint`

 format: Formats the codebase using Prettier.
+`npm run format`

 prepare: Sets up Husky for Git hooks.
-To run these scripts, use the following commands:

-npm run start
-npm run build
-npm run lint
-npm run format
-npm run prepare
+`npm run prepare`